rodkranz/fakeApi/README.md

 ```

 **Request POST**:
-when you are using multiple status, if you request without specify the status code the response will be random between data in seed format with the same method.
+when you are using multiple response and no specify the status code in your header request, the response will be random between data that you putting in your seed file.
 ```
 curl -X POST "/api/account/user"
 ```